solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 ## Task 2 - Create a Power BI report in Synapse
 In this task, you will use the dataset you recently published to create a new Power BI report within Synapse Analytics Studio.

 1. Select your newly created dataset within the panel that appears.
-When you hover over the dataset, and button for creating a New Power BI report will appear.
+When you hover over the dataset, a button for creating a new Power BI report will appear.
 Select that button.

     ![Selecting new Power BI report from dataset](media/ex03-select-new-power-bi-report.png)